-Stigma is treating a person with a mental health issue differently than a person with a physical health issues
+Stigma is treating a person with a mental health issue differently than a person with a physical health issue

-Share a message of hope at Do Send a Card
+Share a message of hope with Do Send a Card

-MHASF will deliver all greeting cards on our monthly visits to San Francisco General Hospital's psychiatric unit to offer well wishes and caring words to people in our community who may not receive this type of support, encouragement and a belief in their recovery.
+MHASF will deliver all greeting cards on our monthly visits to San Francisco General Hospital's psychiatric unit to offer well-wishes and caring words to people in our community who may not receive this type of support, encouragement, and belief in their recovery.

 The Do Send a Card Project

 We collect messages of hope on blank, Thinking of You, or Get Well Soon greeting cards.
 Peer educators from SOLVE (Sharing Our Lives, Voices, and Experiences), our stigma elimination speaker's bureau, visit the San Francisco General Hospital psychiatric unit.
 We tell stories of our lives, our recovery, the stigma that we have endured around mental health challenges and how we are staying well today.
 Through the Do Send a Card project we also bring messages of hope to the patients on the unit, who are always so grateful.
 We continuously hear from patients and nurses that these are the first cards they have ever received while they were on the unit or in any other mental health facility.

 Please join us in sending a message of hope in a card!

 To see samples of some of our cards:

 We encourage you to join us or start “Do Send a Card” in your area.
 You can help by sending us your messages of hope, providing funds to support the project, or providing greeting cards with envelopes.
 All donations are greatly appreciated!